kevincastejon/js-raspberrypi-liquid-crystal-menu/README.md

 - goOn : validates the whole input
 - goBack : leaves the menu back (as usual)

-If 'items' is specified the menu is then an 'regular menu' and will display selectable items that the user can navigate through the navigation methods:
+If 'items' is specified the menu is then a 'regular menu' and will display selectable items that the user can navigate through the navigation methods:
 - goUp/goDown : selects previous/next item and calls the onSelect callback if provided.
 - goRight/goOn : enters the item, calls the onEnter callback if provided.
 It leads to the next menu if the item contains a 'link' menu property, closes the menu otherwise.
 - goLeft/goBack : leaves back the menu and calls the onBack callback if provided.